Revised and Updated, May 2021

 “Considering today’s food-writing labrynth, Will Write for Food leads writers to success, step by step.
 It’s a must on my can’t-do-without bookshelf and a resource I always recommend to food writers.”—Antonia Allegra, past director of the Symposium for Professional Food Writers

 “Dianne Jacob has done a masterful job in this book of amassing everything a fledgling food writer needs to know.
-Whether one yearns to review restaurants for a local newspaper or turn a passion for food into magazine articles, or even a cookbook, Will Write for Food offers invaluable practical advice along every step of the way.” –Fran Gage, author of several cookbooks
+Will Write for Food offers invaluable practical advice along every step of the way.” –Fran Gage, author of several cookbooks

 “This book does a great job of covering the nuts and bolts of food writing, for sure, but Jacob delivers much more than the usual advice: She shoots straight about the realities of the business, provides loads of insider insights and practical exercises, and radiates enough genuine enthusiasm to get both beginning writers and seasoned pros up and at ’em.” —Martha Holmberg, cookbook author and former publisher, Fine Cooking magazine